zulip/zulip/docs/subsystems/html-css.md

 Zulip's frontend is primarily JavaScript in the `static/js` directory;
 we are working on migrating these to TypeScript modules.
-Stylesheets are written in the Sass extension of CSS (with the scss syntax), they are converted from plain CSS, and we have yet to take full advantage of the features Sass offers.
+Stylesheets are written in CSS extended by various PostCSS plugins; they are converted from plain CSS, and we have yet to take full advantage of the features PostCSS offers.
 We use Webpack to transpile and build JS and CSS bundles that the browser can understand, one for each entry points specified in `tools/webpack.assets.json`; source maps are generated in the process for better debugging experience.